 Our 11th graders scored 3% meeting standards on the CAASPP for Mathematics.
-Although this is a +2 percentage point decrease from last year, it's always an important area for improvement, because of the nature of the students we serve.
-Hispanic and low-income students scored at 1%.
-Other groups did not have enough students for a group score.
+This is a 1% growth from the previous year.
+The low-income student groups scored at 3%.
+Our White student group and students with disabilities were both above the All-student group at 5% and 4%, respectively.
+Our African American, foster youth, Asian, Hispanic, English learners, at and all other student groups, did not have enough students to warrant a calculation.
 This is because students who enroll with us are typically 3-4 grade levels behind in their schooling.